In Praise of the Nose

 Cutting the nose of fallen enemies was a common mutilation since ancient times up to the Renaissance, and equaled to a castration, a humiliation of the highest class.

-In this same line, the destruction of the nose of the Great Sphinx of Giza is also considered an insult and a humiliation to the pharaohs, and the culture of Ancient Egypt.
+In this same line, the destruction of the nose of the Great Sphinx of Giza is also considered an insult and a humiliation to the pharaohs, and to the culture of Ancient Egypt.

 One of the most famous ‘noseless’ characters in history was Tycho Brahe, the Danish Astronomer who lost his nasal appendix in a sword duel.
 However, true to his bigger than life character, Brahe had made a prosthetics ‘golden nose’ to replace it, becoming as famous as the great man himself.